On This Page:

 Kerbside Bin Collection Service

 All kerbside bins are collected by the Shire’s contractor, Cleanaway.
 For all bin repairs/replacements please contact the Shire on 9734 9000.
 For missed bin collections please contact Cleanaway on 1800 049 193.

 Households in the kerbside bin service area have a 3-Bin system for General Waste, Recycling and FOGO (Food Organic Garden Organic) Waste.
 FOGO bins are collected weekly, while rubbish and recycling bins are collected fortnightly on an alternate basis.
-Refer to the Bin Collection Calendar for collection weeks and the Kerbside Bin Information Booklet for details on what can be put in each bin.
+Refer to the Bin Collection Calendar for weekly pick up details.
+You can access the waste collection map here.